-According to the Thai veterinary surgeon, one of her large molars had become severely calcified, which led to a buildup of bacteria inside Purong’s mouth and caused the abscess.
+According to the Thai veterinary surgeon, one of her large molars had become severely calcified, which led to a buildup of bacteria inside Puntung’s mouth and caused the abscess.
 Two other adjacent teeth had also come loose and had to be extracted as well.

-No sooner had Putong awakened from the anesthesia than she started showing signs of improvement.
+No sooner had Puntung awakened from the anesthesia than she started showing signs of improvement.
 “Incredibly, she started feeding within two hours of the operation ending,” said Dr. Zainal Z Zainuddin, a vet at the Borneo Rhino Alliance.
 “But we are not done yet,” he cautioned.
 “There will be a period of post operation care which will mean trying to keep Puntung clean, stress-free and under medication including for pain relief.”

 If all goes well (and fingers crossed on that!), Puntung will fully recover from her ordeal, much to the relief of conservationists and animal lovers.